 Mysterium

-When Jidvein wines of Transylvania decided to develop a new limited wine series for the night bar and nightclub market, they knew they would have to stand out from the rows of liquors and spirits glimmering on the shelves.
+When Jidvei wines of Transylvania decided to develop a new limited wine series for the night bar and nightclub market, they knew they would have to stand out from the rows of liquors and spirits glimmering on the shelves.
 This name (and design) does just that.

 Mysterium reflects the secret nature of the brand, an idea strengthened through the use of the letters FR + MO + SB (a reference to the Feteasca Regala, Muscat Ottonel and Sauvignon Blanc grapes).
 Adding to the wine’s mystery?
 The name is silkscreened in ultraviolet ink; it is only visible in special light.
 The mystery deepens through us of the Latin word Mysterium, a term closely associated with alchemy and astrology.